daemonhorn/ssh-utils-powershell/README.md

      -help   Provide this detailed cli syntax help.

      -i file
              Copy the public key contained in file.
-This option can be specified multiple times and can be combined with the -l option.
+This option can allow multiple files separaed by commas and can be combined with the -l option.
-             If a private key is specified and a public key is found then the public key will be used.
+             If a private key is specified and a public key is found then the public key will be used. (e.g. -i id_ecdsa_sk,id_rsa)

      -l      Copy the keys currently held by ssh-agent(1).

      -o ssh-option
              Pass this option directly to ssh(1).
-This option can be specified multiple times.

      -p port
              Connect to the specified port on the remote host instead of the